The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 \cite{Berger2007} researched a possible correlation between $\TNT$ and $E_{iso}$, and found tentative evidence for a correlation between the two parameters.
 With our larger sample, we repeat this analysis.
 We correct the $\TNT$ times for the redshift\footnote{We caution that, in lieu of a complicated analysis of the prompt emission, we simply derive $\TNT/(1+z)$.
 A more correct approach would need to involve the modeling of detector thresholds and a temporally resolved spectral analysis of the prompt emission to determine which parts would still be detectable at different redshifts.
-This is especially important for the ESEC component, which typically has both a very low peak flux as well as soft emission, and thus rapidly becomes undetectable with rising redshift.}, and, in contrast to \cite{Berger2007}, our isotropic energies are bolometric.
-In the case of GRBs which have an extended soft emission component (ESEC), we separate this total $\TNT$ from the duration of the initial pulse complex (IPC) only, which is shorter than 5 seconds in all cases.
-Fig. \ref{T90Eiso} shows the plotted data.
-Disregarding the $\TNT$ values which include an ESEC, a trend seems to be visible, both in the sample with secure redshifts only and in the complete sample, but the scatter is very large, and we caution that biases may be involved.
+This is especially important for the ESEC component, which typically has both a very low peak flux as well as soft emission, and thus rapidly becomes undetectable with rising redshift.
+See \cite{Zhang080913} for a detailed analysis of two GRBs, GRB 080913 and GRB 090423, and more detail on why such an analysis especially with BAT data is complicated and often unfeasible.
+Considering we find no significant evidence for a correlation, a more detailed analysis is beyond the scope of this work.}, and, in contrast to \cite{Berger2007}, our isotropic energies are bolometric.
+In the case of GRBs which have an extended soft emission component (ESEC), we separate this total $\TNT$ from the duration of the initial pulse complex (IPC) only, which is shorter than 5 s in all cases.
+Figure \ref{T90Eiso} shows the plotted data.
+Disregarding the $\TNT$ values which include an ESEC, a weak correlation seems to be visible, both in the sample with secure redshifts only and in the complete sample, but the scatter is very large, and we caution that biases may be involved.
+Rank correlation tests also show that no significant correlation exists, we find $\tau=0.06$ (significance $0.33\sigma$), $\rho=0.26$ for the cases with secure redshifts, and $\tau=0.18$ (significance $1.6\sigma$), $\rho=0.32$ for the whole sample.
+GRB 090510 is a strong outlier, indicating an extremely high peak luminosity.